Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 EDA Plotting:

-Modeling: When splitting my data into training and testing sets, I split on the seasons, putting the first 4 season in my training data, and putting the last season in my testing data to make predictions on.
+Modeling: When splitting my data into training and testing sets, I split on the seasons, putting the first 4 seasons in my training data, and putting the last season in my testing data to make predictions on.

 I chose a few different types of models, chief among them Logistic Regression and Random Forest Classifier models.
 Becuase I am cross-validating my models, I need to account for the time series component when training my models.
 To do this, I used the TimeSeriesSplit module to properly cross-validate my training data.

+Principal Component Analysis was not useful working with my dataset, it did not perform better than other model that I used.

 Here are my results: